Former Texas police officer gets prison in NY homicides case

 Dean will be sentenced on July 25 for his murder conviction.

-Dean’s wife, Charlene Childers, has said she helped plan the murder of Josh Niles.
-She will be sentenced for manslaughter June 27.
+Dean’s wife, Charlene Childers, will be sentenced on June 27 for manslaughter.

 The dead man, Niles, had won custody of two children he had with Childers.